Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/README.md

 ## Project Status : RC1

 ## Installation and configuration
-Underhalf the Git repo you'll find two main folders that you need to upload to '/opt/splunk/etc/apps/'.
+Underhalf the Git repo you'll find two main folders that you need to upload to `/opt/splunk/etc/apps/`.
-After the installation of booth folders in '/opt/splunk/etc/apps/' restart the Splunk daemon to make it run.
+After the installation of booth folders in `/opt/splunk/etc/apps/` restart the Splunk daemon to make it run.

-- **STXT-App_Confversion**
+1. Create an new index in your environment: `index = splunk_confchange`

+2. Upload the App **STXT-App_Confversion** to `/opt/splunk/etc/apps/`.
-App with the views of the Configuration Changes on your Splunk Servers.
+_App with the views of the Configuration Changes on your Splunk Servers._

-- **TA-SRG_Confversion**
+3. Upload the TA  **TA-SRG_Confversion** `/opt/splunk/etc/apps/`.
-TA with the extractions and parsings of the Configuration Changes on your Splunk Servers.
+_TA with the extractions and parsings of the Configuration Changes on your Splunk Servers._

+4. Restart your Splunk Server: `/opt/splunk/bin/splunk restart`

 ### Splunk Components

-This TA can be installed on all Splunk components including Universal Forwarders.
+The **TA-SRG_Confversion** can be installed on all Splunk components including Universal Forwarders.
 This TA should be installed and configured on all components where configuration change tracking is desired.

-This TA must be installed on Indexers and intermediate HFs, as it contains index-time transforms.
+The **TA-SRG_Confversion** must be installed on Indexers and intermediate HFs, as it contains index-time transforms.

-This TA must be installed on Search Heads, as it comes bundled with important KOs for viewing the indexed configuration data.
+The **TA-SRG_Confversion** must be installed on Search Heads, as it comes bundled with important KOs for viewing the indexed configuration data.

+The **STXT-App_Confversion** should be installed on your DMC Console of the Splunk Search Head where the DMC Console is installed to see all Changes on all your servers.

 ### Configuration